Tan-JunWei/CTF-Writeups/content/PicoCTF/What Lies Within.md

 ![[PicoCTF What Lies Within  2.png]]

-The downloaded file, `buildings.png` looked like this.
+The downloaded file, `buildings.png` looks like this.
 Doesn't seem helpful in any way.

 >[!question] PicoCTF Hint: There is data encoded somewhere... there might be an online decoder
 >This may be hinting that this is a [[Steganography]] challenge.